alibaba/LucaProt/README.md

 # 8. FTP
 The all data of LucaProt is available at the website: <a href="http://47.93.21.181/" title="Open Resources"> Open Resources </a>

 # 9. Citation
-If you use our codes, please cite this paper: xxxx.
+If you use our codes, please cite this paper: xxxx

 Please wait, our paper is now under review, and we will submit the pre-print later.